SpinalHDL/VexRiscv/README.md

 - Optional MUL/DIV extension
 - Optional instruction and data caches
 - Optional MMU
-- Optional debug extension allowing GDB debugging via an openOCD JTAG connection
+- Optional debug extension allowing eclipse debugging via an GDB >> openOCD >> JTAG connection
 - Optional interrupts and exception handling with the Machine and the User mode from the riscv-privileged-v1.9.1 spec.
 - Two implementation of shift instructions, Single cycle / shiftNumber cycles
 - Each stage could have bypass or interlock hazard logic